SmogDr/edar_coursebook/docs/09-transf.md

 ##    4.32    0.67
 ```

-These two estimates represent the mean and standard deviation of the log of the salary data:
+These two estimates represent the mean and standard deviation of the data *after* taking the log of each observation:

   - `meanlog` or $\hat{\mu}=$ `mean(log(salary))` and
   - `sdlog` or $\hat{\sigma_g}=$`sd(log(salary))`).